mgmarlow/knavehack/content/index.md

 ## Spellcasting

 A spellbook takes up an item slot and contains a single spell.
-They cannot be created or copied by PCs and must be found while exploring dungeons or stolen from other magic users.
+Spellbooks cannot be created or copied by PCs and must be found while exploring dungeons or stolen from other magic users.

 ### Casting spells